Children and rights in Ireland

 Beneficial contracts of service usually involve contracts for apprenticeships or contracts with agents or managers.
 These contracts of service are only enforceable if they are to your advantage and in your best interests.

-Accounts for children of primary school age are usually simple, easy to use savings or deposit accounts that pay interest and have no charges.
+Accounts for children of primary school age are usually simple, easy to use savings or deposit accounts.
 You can open them with a very small amount of money.

-Accounts for secondary school students usually offer ATM cards, but you have to keep the account in credit at all times.
+Accounts for secondary school students usually offer ATM cards or debit cards, but you have to keep the account in credit at all times.
 They do not offer an overdraft facility and there is a limit to how much you can withdraw.
-Usually you do not have to pay fees and charges.
+Usually you do not have to pay transaction fees and charges.

 You cannot open a standard current account until you are aged 18.